Top Tips to Smash Your College Interview

-Once you’ve completed that all important application, the next thing you’ve got to tick off your check list is the interview, or consultation as we like to call it.
-We call it a consultation because it’s more of an informal chat than an interview.
+Once you’ve completed that all important application, the next thing you’ve got to tick off your check list is the interview.
 You don’t need to wear a suit and tie, and you don’t need to be nervous beforehand!
-We asked some of our tutors and course team leaders what they look for in candidates in the consultation, and we’ve come up with some handy tips to prepare you for the day.
+We asked some of our tutors and course team leaders what they look for in candidates for their courses, and we’ve come up with some handy tips to prepare you for your interview.

 All of our tutors interview hundreds of candidates each year – that’s a lot of names and faces to remember!
 Just like a job interview, it’s important to make yourself memorable.
-Simon Cohl said he looks for candidates who are confident, personable and can engage in a conversation with the interviewers, rather than someone who can just churn out stock interview phrases.
+Louise looks for candidates who are confident, personable and can engage in a conversation with the interviewers, rather than someone who can just churn out stock interview phrases.
 “The main things we look for in a candidate is that they can demonstrate an interest and passion about the subject, and have a vision of where they think this programme could take them in the future”, said Kieran Grimes.
-Now we don’t expect you to have work experience under your belt already, but being able to show more of an interest in your chosen subject is definitely a bonus.
-It shows you’ve got passion and are forward-thinking.
-Even things as simple as following relevant accounts on social media, reading articles and being able to recount what you’ve learnt – that definitely counts!
-“Ultimately this is the candidate’s first meeting with the tutors, and whilst we appreciate that candidates are not the finished article, we do like candidates to be memorable (in more ways than one), and leave us with a really positive impression”, commented Simon Cohl.
-However, make sure you’re not memorable for the wrong reasons!
-Which brings us nicely on to our last point…

 First impressions are everything.
 Well, most of the time!
 It’s likely that you wouldn’t have met the tutor interviewing you before, you might have spoken to them at a previous open event, but not in an interview situation.
 “Punctuality, preparation and appropriate use of language is essential to making a good first impression at College”, said Kieran Grimes.
-Something as simple as not chewing gum, making sure your clothes are clean and making eye contact with your interviewer can make a huge impact on a first impression.
-“Arriving on time, dressing smartly and being able to demonstrate that you have read around the subject, and the units you’re likely to study makes a very good first impression”, suggested Simon Cohl.
-Make sure you ask sensible and pertinent questions to the interviewer, about both the course and the College.
-Show your passion and interest in the subject – interviewers like to think of it more as a two-way conversation.
+Something as simple as not chewing gum, making sure your clothes are clean and making eye contact with your interviewer can make a huge impact on a first impression, especially through video call.

 We hope these tips are helpful to you, but we’ve got one more tip which is probably the most important.
 Be yourself!